 sing* > sing, singer, singing, single, singularity, Singapore

-A database does not search for a search term as the latter part of a compound word.
+Or if the database doesn’t retrieve your search term when it appears at the end of a compound word.
 For example, the search term

 game will not find the word videogame.

-Quotation marks are used to search for words that appear consecutively in the exact order and spelling provided.
+Quotation marks are used to search for words that appear together, also known as phrase searching.

 They are used when you want to search for